Approximable triangulated categories: Introduction

 Back to the experts: we plan to discuss approximability in triangulated categories and its applications, and we begin with a heuristic explanation of what approximability is all about.

 Any \tstr\ on the triangulated category can be used to define a ``metric'': two objects are close to each other if they agree up to a small ``difference''.
-More precisely: the objects $x,y\in\ct$ are close to each other if there exists in $\ct$ a triangle $x\la y\la z\la$ with $z\in\ct^{\leq-n}$ for some large $n$.
-This isn't quite a metric space, the obvious ``metric'' isn't symmetric, but there doesn't seem to be a literature on asymmetic metrics.
-Anyway: we declare that, the larger the integer $n$, the closer the points $x$ and $y$.
+More precisely: the objects $x,y\in\ct$ are close to each other if there exists in $\ct$ a triangle $x\la y\la z\la$ with $z\in\ct^{\leq-n}$ for some large $n$.\footnote{The category $\ct$ isn't quite a metric space, the obvious ``metric'' isn't symmetric.
+There is a rich literature on asymmetric metrics following Lawvere~\cite{Lawvere73,Lawvere02}, but the emphasis there goes in entirely different directions---it's the triangle inequality in Lawvere's asymmetric metrics that is emphasized, see for example Leinster~\cite{Leinster13}.
+Our metrics might be asymmetric, but they are decidedly non-archimedean---hence the triangle inequality is dumb, every triangle is isosceles.} We declare that, the larger the integer $n$, the closer the points $x$ and $y$.
 In the world of metric spaces we are accustomed to the notion of equivalent metrics, and this naturally leads to the concept of equivalent {\it t}--structures.

 We are also accustomed to expressing points in a metric space as limits of Cauchy sequences of simpler, more accessible points.
 For example the Taylor series approximates a function by polynomials, and the Fourier series approximates a function by finite sums of exponentials.
 There is a triangulated category version, we will explain it more fully in the body of the article.
 For the introduction the discussion below will give the gist of the construction, albeit a little vaguely and with details missing.